liqd/adhocracy/docs/development/stylesheets.rst

 Merging of the new stylesheet system broke the old theming because an `adhocracy.scss` file is required in every theme.

-So to migrate your theme to the new system simply copy `adhocracy.scss` form the default theme to `${theme-dir}/static_src/adhocracy.scss`.
+So to migrate your theme to the new system simply copy `adhocracy.scss` from the default theme to `${theme-dir}/static_src/adhocracy.scss`.
 You may also want to move `style_custom.css` to `${theme-dir}/static_src/_overwrite.scss` and remove the old diazo.